-Requirements: A minimum total of 72.0 credit hours consisting of:
+Requirements: A minimum total of 72.0 credits consisting of:

 Coursework Credits

 Approved Coursework 36.0 - 48.0

-MTGN501 - MME GRADUATE SEMINAR 1.0
+MTGN501 MME GRADUATE SEMINAR 1.0

-MTGN707 - GRADUATE THESIS / DISSERTATION RESEARCH CREDIT 24.0 - 36.0
+MTGN707 GRADUATE THESIS / DISSERTATION RESEARCH CREDIT 24.0-36.0

-A minimum of 36.0 credit hours of approved coursework, 24 of which must be in MTGN or MLGN.
-Credit hours previously earned for a Master's degree may be applied, subject to approval, toward the Doctoral degree provided that the Master's degree was in Metallurgical and Materials Engineering or a similar field.
-At least 21.0 credit hours of approved course work must be taken at the Colorado School of Mines.
+A minimum of 36.0 credits of approved coursework, 24 of which must be in MTGN or MLGN.
+Credits previously earned for a Master's degree may be applied, subject to approval, toward the Doctoral degree provided that the Master's degree was in Metallurgical and Materials Engineering or a similar field.
+At least 21.0 credits of approved course work must be taken at the Colorado School of Mines.

-All courses and any applicable Master's degree credit-hours must be approved by the Thesis Committee and the Department Head (Thesis Committee consisting of: 4 or more members, including the advisor, at least 2 additional members from the Metallurgical and Materials Engineering Department, and at least 1 member from outside the Department.)
+All courses and any applicable Master's degree credits must be approved by the Thesis Committee and the Department Head (Thesis Committee consisting of: 4 or more members, including the advisor, at least 2 additional members from the Metallurgical and Materials Engineering Department, and at least 1 member from outside the Department.)